bioinfo-pf-curie/smartseq3/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes the data using the steps presented in the main README file.
-Briefly, its goal is to process single cell RNAseq data obtained by a smartSeq3 protocol.
+Briefly, its goal is to process single cell RNAseq data obtained with smartSeq3 protocol.

 The directories listed below will be created in the output directory after the pipeline has finished.